eduvinagre/typescript/README.md

 ## What I'm longing for

-Develop my skills specially using Typescript
+Develop my skills specially using Typescript and Next.js

 ## Screeshots